Patriots from North Cheshire met in Widnes last Wednesday for a social evening and discussion of how best to promote Britain First in the region.

 The fact that Islamic terrorists had specifically targeted British children for murder and maiming made him realise the depth of hatred such people have for us, and resolved him to join the counter-jihad movement.

 Specific local issues of concern included immigrant pickpocket gangs operating in Warrington town centre, growing pressure on public services including healthcare, and the inaccessibility to young people of decent, affordable housing.

 All agreed that a leafleting campaign could be a good way of raising local awareness and support, and that of the three main town centres - Runcorn, Widnes and Warrington - Warrington would be the best option.

-If you live in Warrington, Widnes, Runcorn or surrounding areas and would like to join our friendly Britain First group, please get in touch at: firstname.lastname@example.orgShare this post on social media:
+If you live in Warrington, Widnes, Runcorn or surrounding areas and would like to join our friendly Britain First group, please get in touch at: firstname.lastname@example.orgShare this post or leave a Facebook comment: